dudefellah/pgservices/README.md

 # Synopsis

-You should really only need to use the ParsePgService function to make use of this package.
+You should really only need to use the ParsePgServices function to make use of this package.

 ```go